Siphon880gh/devbrain/Enterprise - SECURITY, Code Standards, Compliance/Security - Levels - Webhost Level/Security - Bot Attack (Emergency Response and Prevention)/_ Best Practice - Prevent Bot Attacks.md

 Cloudflare should not be your only layer of protection.
 You should also restrict inbound traffic so the server only accepts what it actually needs, such as:
 - **SSH**
 - **Cloudflare proxy traffic**
 	- You'll need the list of IPv4 and IPv6 Cloudflare addresses to allow in.
-Refer to [[IPv4 and IPv6 Addresses to Allow Through Firewall]]
+Refer to [[Cloudflare IPv4 and IPv6 Addresses to Allow Through Firewall]]

 However, where you place those firewall rules matters.